The very Instagrammable Corner Room at Town Hall Hotel in London

 Why do we need to do all of this?
 Because we can’t just sit back and expect people to find us.
 If we’re thinking of Instagram as a business, you couldn’t open up a restaurant and expect people to just flock there.
 No way – you’d reach out to publications, throw an opening night party, and so on.
 And this just further illustrates why all these bots and games aren’t necessarily the right way to do it… because how many of those people will genuinely want to follow you, and how many are doing it to benefit themselves?
 At this point I honestly think 90% of the Instagram business world is just one big circle jerk of bloggers following and unfollowing each other.
 For real, how many people will ACTUALLY listen to what you have to say if all of those people are brought to your account through bots, through duping them into thinking that you’re following them, and/or are in the game themselves?

 But we have to remember that the majority of Instagram users are not bloggers, and they do not care about the business side of things AT ALL.
 They just want to see nice photos and read interesting captions.
 And this is why I’m so proud of the followers I have.
 They’re real people.
 I didn’t pay for any of them.
 I didn’t spam a bunch of accounts with comments like “Nice shot!” and “I love your feed!” or just some combination of the praying hands and hearts-for-eyes emojis.
 I didn’t set up bots to follow hundreds of new people every day only to unfollow them all 48 hours later.
 As I said earlier, if that’s your business plan, and it’s working, cool.
 You do you.
-There is also the influx of giveaway loops and Instagram “pods” that try to game the system and/or acquire many new followers and/or likes in a short period of time.
+There is also the influx of giveaway loops and Instagram “pods” that try to game the system and/or acquire many new followers and/or likes in a short period of time (oh, and yes, you do have to pay to join the giveaway loops, so is it really that different from buying followers?).
 Again, if that’s your thing, go for it.
 I personally won’t be doing it anytime soon.

 Just one more little tip about gaining genuine followers: use Instagram stories.
 Again, Instagram loves when you use the platform, and they reward you accordingly.
 I recently used the stories function on a trip to Scotland and I noticed an uptick in followers, even though I wasn’t posting photos or liking other accounts (limited 4G up in the Highlands, it turns out).
 I don’t know if I’ll use this feature that often unless I’m travelling, but it might be worth a shot.